-The Symposium on Social Justice and Inclusion is an annual program sponsored by the Council for Equity and Inclusion (CEI).
+The Symposium on Social Justice and Inclusion is an annual program sponsored by the Council for Inclusive Community (CIC).
 It provides designated time and space for the Simon’s Rock community to deconstruct

 Featuring keynote speakers, skill-building workshops led by students and faculty,

 and safe spaces for discussion and reflection, the Symposium reinforces the relationship

 between active participation and a thriving community.
 In that spirit, the week also

 provides opportunities for students, staff, and faculty to affirm and unite around

 “During Symposium Week we take time to come together as a community and work to listen to those we share spaces with.
 The week helps us to build our knowledge and practice so that throughout the year we can be having open and honest conversations around social justice, inclusion, and equity.”— Drew Melendez

 Each Symposium is organized around a central theme, suggested by a planning committee, which is chaired by faculty member Nancy Bonvillain and comprises current students.
 Recent themes have included policing, citizenship, coalition-building, and a special program dedicated to the life, work, activism, and legacy of W.E.B.
 Du Bois.

 Each year, the Symposium invites a prominent academic leader to give a keynote address on issues related to social justice and inclusion.
 The campus has welcomed renowned scholars and activists and their thought-provoking presentations, including Peggy McIntosh, founder of the National SEED Project; Dr. Vijay Prashad, chief editor of LeftWord Books; and Jackie Wang, black studies scholar and poet.
 These are no one-sided lectures, though.
 Following the address, the speakers respond to questions from the audience.